grafana/tempo/docs/sources/tempo/traceql/_index.md

 }
 ```

-All traces on the operation `POST /api/orders` that return with an HTTP 5xx error:
+This example finds all traces on the operation `POST /api/orders` that return with an HTTP 5xx error:

 ```
 {